ParkfieldOrg/Sakurabook/en/booking-wizard.md

 ## Booking states

-There are overall three possible states for each booking.
+There are overall four possible states for each booking.
 It differs according to the step in which the customer ended the process above.

-📌 **TODO** fill in the XY values.

 The `PENDING` state of the booking happens when customers leave the booking in their cart.
-They do not confirm the reservation.
-This is a state where we block the reserved day/time for XY hours.
+They do not pay for the reservation yet.
+This is a state where we block the reserved day/time for **1 hour**.

-The `CONFIRMED` state of the booking happens when customers confirm the order but do not pay yet.
-This is a state where we block the reserved day/time for XY days.
+The `ABBANDONED` state of the booking happens when customer leave the booking in their cart.
+They do not pay for the reservation yet.
+This is a state where we **do not** block the reserved day/time because it's been more than 1 hour.

+The `REJECTED` state happens when the booking is successfully paid, but there is another conflicting booking.
+The booking is then rejected.
+If this happens, we send to both merchant and customer a notification email and merchant's support needs to reach to customer to sort out this situation.

-The `PAID` state happens when the booking is successfully paid.
+The `CONFIRMED` state happens when the booking is successfully paid.
 Here we block the booked day/time ultimately until the merchant makes some changes, e.g. after the customer's communication with the support team.

 ---